vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### Overview

-As the name suggests, the API extensibility via MQTT framework allows providers to extend the Cloud Director standard API with API extensions which use **MQTT** as a form of communication with Cloud Director.
-We call such external systems (API extensions) which communicate with Cloud Director over MQTT **external services**.
+As the name suggests, the API extensibility via MQTT framework allows providers to extend the VMware Cloud Director standard API with API extensions which use **MQTT** as a form of communication with VMware Cloud Director.
+We call such external systems (API extensions) which communicate with VMware Cloud Director over MQTT **external services**.

-The two approaches we have for "extending the Cloud Director standard API" with custom request processing by an external service are:
+The two approaches we have for "extending the VMware Cloud Director standard API" with custom request processing by an external service are:

 - [Register a **custom URL**](#registering-custom-urls-to-be-serviced-by-the-external-service) to be serviced by an external service.
 All requests made to this URL will be routed to the external service for processing and the response will be propagated back to the caller.

 ![API extensibility Diagram 2](../images/api_extensibility_2.png)

 - [Register a **response content type**](#custom-processing-of-specific-response-content-types) for processing by an external service.
-All requests made to Cloud Director which result in a response with the specific content type will be routed to the external service for further processing before the response being returned back to the caller.
+All requests made to VMware Cloud Director which result in a response with the specific content type will be routed to the external service for further processing before the response being returned back to the caller.

 ![API extensibility Diagram 3](../images/api_extensibility_3.png)

 In regards to custom processing of requests, the external service can:

-- modify the initial API request received by Cloud Director from the client
+- modify the initial API request received by VMware Cloud Director from the client
-- modify the response to an API request returned by Cloud Director
+- modify the response to an API request returned by VMware Cloud Director
-- generate a completely new response message for the request, and return it to the client via Cloud Director
+- generate a completely new response message for the request, and return it to the client via VMware Cloud Director

 ### Get started